gnal/php-google/README.md

 PHP Google
 ==========

-PHP wrappers for some Google's APIs and tools.
+PHP wrappers for some Google APIs and tools.

 Google Maps API
 ------------------